aonufrei/threads-docs/threads.md

 */
 ```

-Here `CountDownLatch` is used to wait util the the specific number of tasks will be finished. `countDown()` method reduces the countdown by one.
-To reset the countdown you need to create new instance of the class.
+Here the `CountDownLatch` is used to wait until the specific number of tasks will be finished.
+The `countDown()` method reduces the countdown by one.
+To reset the countdown you need to create a new instance of the class.

 <h2 id="cyclicbarrier">CyclicBarrier</h2>